-The building at 41 Russell Street is home to three programs: Whole Children, Milestones Community (a day program similar to Whole Children, but for older teens and adults), and Family Empowerment (the family support center, which, among other things, hosts parent support groups and regular workshops for parents on issues related to having a child with a disability).
+The building at 11 Village Hill Rd. is home to three programs: Whole Children, Milestones Community (a day program similar to Whole Children, but for older teens and adults), and Family Empowerment (the family support center, which, among other things, hosts parent support groups and regular workshops for parents on issues related to having a child with a disability).
 We call our building the Inclusive Community Center to reflect the various programs that run here, and to emphasize that we welcome all families.

 Absolutely!
 Our classes are open to children of all abilities and some include typically developing children.
 We also believe in creating an environment where all children are respected and taught in a way that works for them.
 We’ve created a safe haven for kids to practice their new skills until they are confident in their success.
 Kids often take the skills they learn at Whole Children and put them to use in classes in their community.
 It is our goal that the classes will give our kids the skills to be included in a meaningful way.

 Classes at Whole Children may be canceled due to inclement weather.
 In the event of poor conditions, check the status of your class by calling our office at 413-585-8010.
 The recorded message will be updated to relay information about cancellations.